 Hello there, back again with another article for you!
 This time we will be looking at Marleaux bass comfort straps.
 Marleaux is a German bass guitar company that has been active since 1990.
 The company builds handmade bass guitars that belong to one of the highest price segments and quality that you will ever be able to purchase!

 See Marleaux Bass Guitars here

 In this article, I would like to feature their comfort straps.
-The reason I have chosen Marleaux was not to use it with my Ibanez SRC6 short-scale bass guitar which is one of the lightweight instrument I have ever seen.
+The reason I have chosen Marleaux was not to use it with my Ibanez SRC6 short-scale bass guitar which is one of the most lightweight instruments I have ever seen.

-To prevent this problem, I started researching comfort straps in the market.
-Unfortunately, most straps that are made for guitar don’t necessarily claim to solve this problem.
+To prevent this problem, I started researching comfort straps on the market.
+Unfortunately, most straps that are made for guitars don’t necessarily claim to solve this problem.